RaisingAwesome/Ghost-Catcher-Cam/README.md

       ffmpeg -f lavfi -i anullsrc -f x11grab -framerate 30 -video_size 720x480 -i :0.0 -f flv -s 720x480 rtmp://a.rtmp.youtube.com/live2/streamkey

 This approach is used by the ghostcv2.py program.

+If you ever need a time you want to kill the backlight to save battery, you can do this:

+      sudo sh -c 'echo "0" > /sys/class/backlight/soc\:backlight/brightness'